elieahd/design-patterns/README.md

 # Design patterns

 ## What is a design pattern ?
 Reusable solution to a commonly occurring problem within a given context in software design.

 It is not a finished design that can be transformed directly into source or machine code.

 Rather, it is a description or template for how to solve a problem that can be used in many different situations.

 Design patterns are formalized best practices that the programmer can use to solve common problems when designing an application or system.

 ## Creational
-A design patther that deals with creating object in a manner suitable to a situation
+A design pattern that deals with creating object in a manner suitable to a situation
 | Design pattern                  | Description |
 |---------------------------------|-------------|
 | [Factory](/docs/factory.md)     | creating objects without having to specify the exact class of the object that will be created |